 I sincerely hope you like the site and am happy to receive constructive feedback if you have the time…

 About Don Silcock

-That was in 1978, when recreational diving was loosely regulated, and a one day introductory course got me a “dive card” that allowed me dive the many sites around the island, which I have to say is pretty scary in retrospect!
+That was in 1978, when recreational diving was loosely regulated.
+And a one day introductory course got me a “dive card” that allowed me dive the many sites around the island, which I have to say is pretty scary in retrospect!

-The job in Libya was supposed to be for one year – but it was 14 years, a wife, two kids and four countries later before we decided it was time to move on and leave the Middle East to head down-under for a new life in Australia.
+The job in Libya was supposed to be for one year.
+But it was 14 years, a wife, two kids and four countries later before we decided it was time to move on and leave the Middle East to head down-under for a new life in Australia.

-My time in the Middle East, and particularly the 7 years we spent in Bahrain, allowed me to move on from my Maltese dive card and learn to dive properly – eventually qualifying as a BSAC Advanced Instructor and then later as a PADI Divemaster.
+My time in the Middle East, and particularly the 7 years we spent in Bahrain, allowed me to move on from my Maltese dive card and learn to dive properly.
+Eventually qualifying as a BSAC Advanced Instructor and then later as a PADI Divemaster.

 Living in Australia allowed me to dive areas of the Great Barrier Reef and then hear about the diving to the north in Papua New Guinea and Indonesia.

 You could say that I was hooked and if you check out all the relevant pages on this site you will see why…

-I still dive a lot in the Indo-Pacific region (hence the name for the site) but a couple of years ago I started to sign up for “big animal” type trips and again you will find a lot more about that on the pages of this site.
+I still dive a lot in the Indo-Pacific region (hence the name for the site) but a couple of years ago I started to sign up for “big animal” type trips.
+And again you will find a lot more about that on the pages of this site.